blainne/blainne.github.io/about.md

 I'm also a huge fan of functional programming, and a firm believer in great engineering.

 ### Blog
-The idea for this blog is to be a documentation for my personal discoveries about writing good software.
+The idea for this blog is to be a documentation for my personal discoveries about writing software.
 I also hope the articles published here will bring value to anyone reading them, and to me as well.
-You might expect lots of F# code, but also some thought on software design in general.
-For future I plan not to limit to F# only.
+You might expect lots of C# and F# code, but also some thought on software design in general.
+Since I'm passionate about learning different programming languages and models, this blog will not be limited to those two mentioned only.